 When can I apply?

 You can apply to the fund at any time during the year but this must be more than four weeks prior to your official course end date to allow time to assess the application.
 Applications submitted in the final four weeks of a course cannot be considered.

 You may apply more than once during an academic year for help from the fund, but subsequent applications may only be considered if your circumstances have changed.

-Your application with accompanying evidence will be retained for six years from the date it is submitted and then destroyed in confidential waste in line with University policy.
+Your application with accompanying evidence will be retained for six years from the date it is submitted and then destroyed in line with University policy.

 Timescale for applications